 Regardless of your interior design niche, whether it be kitchen design or space planning, Houzz is a great way to promote your business, show off your portfolio and gain new clients.

-‘But how can I use Houzz for marketing my business?’
+‘But how to use Houzz for marketing my business?’
 I hear you say.
 In this article, I’m going to provide you with eight easy steps you can take to utilize Houzz as a marketing tool for your interior design business.

 1. Fully fill out your profile